It pains me to write this column. Hubby and I love Diet Mountain Dew.

 Just try Googling Aspartame poisoning and you will come up with over 44,000 articles on the subject.
 It appears Aspartame toxicity is becoming an all-too common phenomenon.

-The topic of sugar substitutes can be confusing.
+Page 2 of 2 - The topic of sugar substitutes can be confusing.
 One problem is that the terminology is often open to interpretation.
 For instance, some manufacturers call their sweeteners “natural” even though they’re processed or refined.

 Whatever side of the debate you are on, one thing that is important to always remember is everything in moderation.